 THE CASEY DRIESSEN SINGULARITY

 Casey Driessen has spent his career pushing the boundaries of fiddle music.
-With the release of his new album, The Singularity, the 34-year old virtuoso proves that the possibilities of one man, one five-string fiddle, and one pedal board are endless.
+With the release of The Singularity, the 39 -year old virtuoso proves that the possibilities of one man, one five-string fiddle, and one pedal board are endless.

 The Singularity, Driessen’s third record, is a solo album in every sense of the phrase—the only sounds listeners hear are created by the looping of fiddle and voice.
 It was self-recorded and self-produced at his home studio—which is really more of a laboratory—in between touring with The Flecktones, Tim O’Brien, and Darrell Scott, and opening for the Zac Brown Band.
 There aren’t even any guest musicians—unless you count Driessen’s daughter, whose in utero heartbeat was the inspiration behind “Heartbeat Kid,” an instrumental (and the subject of his 2012 TEDx Talk) that resonates with any parent who can remember the first time they heard the rapid thump of their child’s heart.